 Social networking sites such as Twitter and Facebook may have revolutionized the way we communicate but have also messed up our real life, a new study claims.

-As revealed by the study of the Technology Policy Institute in Washington, with every hour spent in Internet surfing, a user “loses” about 16 minutes from work.
+As revealed by the study of the Technology Policy Institute in Washington, with every hour spent on browsing the Internet, a user “loses” about 16 minutes from work.

-The navigation in the “ocean” of websites seemed to also affect sleep and social life of users, since with each hour in the online world the user lacks seven precious minutes of sleep and 17 minutes of going out in the outside world, which corresponds to approximately 18 whole days away from friends and families a year.
+The navigation in the “ocean” of websites seemed to also affect the sleep and social life of users, since with each hour in the online world, the user lacks seven precious minutes of sleep and 17 minutes of going out in the outside world.
+This corresponds to approximately 18 whole days away from friends and families a year.

 Do you think that the Internet takes your real life away or, on the contrary, makes it more full and interesting giving you more opportunities for leisure and work?
 Please share your thoughts below!